Zekud/Netsanet/README.md

 - **Support Directory:** Find organizations for legal and social support.
 - **Case Stories:** Read real stories from other women.
 - **Story Wall:** Share your experience anonymously and support others.
+- **Admin Dashboard:** For authorized users to manage content and users.

 ### Frontend Setup & Running